saschazepter/hg-git/hggit/help/git.rst

  $ hg pull git://github.com/hg-git/hg-git.git

 Git branches are exposed in Mercurial as bookmarks, while Git remote branches are exposed as unchangable Mercurial local tags.
-See `hg help bookmarks` and `hg help tags` for further information.
+See :hg:`help bookmarks` and :hg:`help tags` for further information.

 Finding and displaying Git revisions
 ------------------------------------